Devonté Hynes

 DH

 Daily.
-But it’s weird because in my mind it never feels like I'm digging in old material.
-Because I’m constantly tweaking and working through these things.
-And they're very safe.
-They feel safe.
+But it never really feels like I’m digging through old material.
+I’m constantly tweaking and working through those ideas, and they feel very safe.
+They’re familiar.

 EO

-You're really like a painter in a way.
+You’re really like a painter in a way.
 [Laughs.]
-But in terms of layering a piece.
+Especially in how you layer a piece.

 DH

 It happens a lot.
-I think nearly every Blood Orange record has a song that is at least seven or eight years old.
+I think nearly every Blood Orange record has a song that’s at least seven or eight years old.

 EO

-What did it feel like with Cupid Deluxe?
-Specifically the success of it.
+What did it feel like with Cupid Deluxe—specifically its success?
 It’s having its ten-year anniversary.

 DH

 Oh my God.
 Thanks for reminding me.
 I was thinking of doing something, but I didn’t put it together, so it might not happen.
 [Laughs.]
-That isn’t even the first or second Blood Orange record.
-Because I first released a mixtape then after an EP.
-And then also before that there were two Lightspeed Champion albums.
+That’s not even the first or second Blood Orange record.
+I released a mixtape first, then an EP.
+And before that, there were two Lightspeed Champion albums.
 Obviously, it’s nice when people like what you do.
-But it was interesting because in a way making it was really the first time putting what’s in my head down musically.
-It’s the first time I’ve produced entirely myself, so it really was this thing that I was chucking down.
-And seeing that people liked it shook up my brain a little bit.
+But Cupid Deluxe was interesting because it was really the first time I put what’s in my head down, musically.
+It was the first record I produced entirely by myself—so it felt like I was just chucking something out.
+And seeing people respond to it really shook up my brain.
 But it was cool.
-I got to do things on that record that I think laid a lot of groundwork for my life.
-Like there’s a song with David Longstreth on it from Dirty Projectors.
-I’d known David from around New York and I always loved Dirty Projectors.
+I got to do things on that record that laid the groundwork for so much of my life.

 EO